 How often do you practice self-care, and are you using a self-care checklist to help you stay focused on your self-care routine?
 If your answers are, “Not very often” and, “No,” you’re not alone.
 According to the 2019 Harris Poll, developed by Samueli Integrative Health Programs, less than 39% of people reported that they practice self-care regularly.
 Furthermore, 44% answered that they believe self-care is only possible for people with enough time.
 And 35% thought self-care is only for those with enough money .

-But do time and money really inhibit our ability to take good care of ourselves?
+But do time and money really inhibit our ability to take good care of ourselves and develop healthy habits?
 To answer this, it’s important to define the meaning of self-care.

 While some may correlate self-care with spa days and manicures, true self-care goes beyond face masks and massages.
 (Though you can absolutely add these things to your self-care practice if they feel right to you.)

 For instance, self-care includes the way you speak to yourself in the privacy of your own mind.
 It also includes allowing yourself to step back just to breathe when you’re feeling overwhelmed.
 And it means unfollowing social media accounts that cause negative feelings within.